SELab-2/OSOC-3/files/use_cases.md

 The current user (a coach) has created an account and is approved by an admin.

-The student already recieved a review from the coach.
+The student already received a review from the coach.

 ### Postconditions